Middle Township police seek man accused of shooting at ex-girlfriend

 MIDDLE TOWNSHIP — Police are searching for a man they say shot at his ex-girlfriend's car after she left work Saturday afternoon.

-The woman was unharmed by the shooting, and her vehicle was not damaged.
+The woman was unharmed by the shooting, and her vehicle was not damaged, police said.

 The woman said Brogden first approached her at her job.
-Brogden followed the woman, where he fired the gun at her car on Pennsylvania Avenue, police said.
+Brogden then followed the woman and fired the gun at her car on Pennsylvania Avenue, police said.

+MIDDLE TOWNSHIP — Three township residents were arrested Monday in a drug investigation.

 A warrant has been issued for Brogden's arrest.
-He's charged with aggravated assault, possession of a weapon for an unlawful purpose, possession of a handgun without a permit and stalking, police said.
+He's charged with aggravated assault, possession of a weapon for an unlawful purpose, possession of a handgun without a permit and stalking.

 Contact Eric Conklin: